Mass Secret Grave In Eastern Mexico Could Be Country's Largest, Official Says

 "Groups have formed in several Mexican states.
 In Veracruz, the mothers have unearthed nearly 100 graves.
 Authorities removed 42 bodies so far.
 And by the time they get through all the graves, it's estimated that as many as 400 bodies may be found, the largest discovery of its kind in Mexico."

-The authorities in Veracruz no longer include its former governor Javier Duarte, who led the state for eight problem-plagued years in office but is now living as a fugitive.
+The authorities in Veracruz no longer include its former governor, Javier Duarte, who led the state for eight problem-plagued years but is now living as a fugitive.
 Shortly after he resigned his post in October, a warrant was issued for Duarte's arrest on charges of racketeering and money-laundering.
 He's accused of diverting millions of dollars in public funds to bogus shell companies.

 In December, Winckler was elected to serve as the top prosecutor in Veracruz through 2025.